 - EQ Bank Non-Registered GIC.
 The minimum deposit requirement is $100 with rates starting currently at 1.80% on 90 day deposits and going up to 1.80% on five year terms.
 As the name states, this is for non-registered accounts, so a TFSA cannot be used, for example.

 In order to open an EQ Bank GIC you will need to have a High Interest Saving Account.

 EQ Bank offers one of the highest interest on a savings account in Canada: 2.30%* everyday interest with their EQ Bank Savings Plus Account.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.

 - motusbank Long-Term GIC.
-Earn 3.25% on your RRSP or 3.1% on your TFSA over a five year term.
+Earn 1.45% on your five year RRSP GIC or 1.65% on your TFSA over a five year term.

 How to Choose a GIC

 The first step is to look at the financial institutions or credit unions that offer GICs in Canada.
 The financial institution or credit union you’re currently with likely has some GIC offers.
 This is the best way to kick start your research.

 Once you’ve found a selection of GIC products that appeal to you, you need to consider the term, interest rate and conditions.
 Using this information, you can determine if the GIC in question fits your financial goals.
 Going with the GIC with the highest interest rate isn’t always the best choice.
 Perhaps you need the money in a year or want the GIC to be cashable if your financial situation changes instead of earning the highest interest.

 After you’ve found a GIC that will work for you, it’s time to sign up!
 The process is usually quite simple and can be completed within 10 minutes.
 Be sure to read over the conditions so you know what you’re getting yourself into before finalizing the GIC.